 Modern Slavery within our supply chains

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Henderson Group slavery and human trafficking statement for the financial year ended 31st December 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the John Henderson (Holdings) Limited slavery and human trafficking statement for the financial year ended 31st December 2017.

 All Directors and relevant members of staff have been briefed on this policy and its implications.